Multicellular organism: The role of viruses

-Genes borrowed from viruses and mobile genetic elements (MGEs) have recently been identified as playing a crucial role in the differentiation of multicellular tissues and organs and even in sexual reproduction, in the fusion of egg cell and sperm.
+Genes borrowed from viruses and mobile genetic elements (MGEs) have recently been identified as playing a crucial role in the differentiation of multicellular tissues and organs and even in sexual reproduction, in the fusion of egg cells and sperm.

-Such fused cells are also involved in metazoan membranes such as those that prevent chemicals crossing the placenta and the brain body separation.
+Such fused cells are also involved in metazoan membranes such as those that prevent chemicals from crossing the placenta and the brain body separation.
 Two viral components have been identified.
 The first is syncytin, which came from a virus.

-The second identified in 2007 is called EFF1, which helps form the skin of Caenorhabditis elegans, part of a whole family of FF proteins.
-Felix Rey, of the Pasteur Institute in Paris has constructed the 3D structure of the EFF1 protein and shown it does the work of linking one cell to another, in viral infections.
+The second identified in 2002 is called EFF-1, which helps form the skin of Caenorhabditis elegans, part of a whole family of FF proteins.
+Felix Rey, of the Pasteur Institute in Paris, has constructed the 3D structure of the EFF-1 protein and shown it does the work of linking one cell to another, in viral infections.

 The fact that all known cell fusion molecules are viral in origin suggests that they have been vitally important to the inter-cellular communication systems that enabled multicellularity.
 Without the ability of cellular fusion, colonies could have formed, but anything even as complex as a sponge would not have been possible.